- Why you need the right people and processes in place before making an acquisition.

 A company that is run by a team of leaders is much more effective and more likely to be able to support growth.

 Most home services businesses are owner-run operations, which means a single person is responsible for overseeing the operations and ultimately responsible for any new initiatives.
-Those owners are usually preoccupied with resources and they will prioritize satisfying customers above growing the company’s capabilities.
+Those owners are usually preoccupied with resources, and they will prioritize satisfying customers above growing the company’s capabilities.

 Pursuing an acquisition can become its own job.
-If you don’t have someone in the business who is able to oversee the search, appraisal, close, and integration of the business, then it’s probably not a good time to make the acquisition.
+If you don’t have someone in the business who can oversee the business's search, appraisal, close, and integration, then it’s probably not a good time to make the acquisition.

 2. Can You Effectively Allocate Capital?

-In order to ensure that your business is ready for growth through acquisition, you first need to test the company’s ability to create new products and services and allocate capital.
+To ensure that your business is ready for growth through acquisition, you first need to test the company’s ability to create new products and services and allocate capital.

-The easiest way to do this is by simply bootstrapping a plumbing division by hiring a plumbing team and necessary tools and taking that team to a few choice builders to test out if you can get a return on your investment.
+The easiest way to do this is by simply bootstrapping a plumbing division by hiring a plumbing team and necessary tools and taking that team to a few choice builders to test if you can get a return on your investment.

 So When Do You Make An Acquisition?